-It is Apple Season – so we are holding our fifth Apple Day with lots of lovely apple crafts and activities.
-On arrival at Clovelly you will see apple pressing by Gatcombe valley outside the Visitor Centre, so please do bring a bag of apples.
-Watch them being pressed and taste the fresh juice.
-Or if you wish, you can bring more for pasteurisation and bottling for which there will be a small charge per 75 cl bottle.
+October 24th 2018 is Apple Season – so we are holding our Apple Day with lots of lovely apple crafts and activities.
+On arrival at Clovelly you will see apple pressing by Gatcombe valley Juices outside the Visitor Centre, so please do bring a bag of apples, watch them being pressed and taste the fresh juice or if you wish, you can bring more for pasteurisation and bottling for which there will be a charge (£1.90 per 75 cl bottle).

-On entry to Clovelly (free for children under 7 years old), you will find the Apple Day crafts and activities in the Visitor Centre from 11:00-16:00.
+On entry to Clovelly (free for children under 7 years old), you will find the Apple crafts and activities in the Visitor Centre from 12:00-17:00.
 The round shape of the apple with the great reds and greens makes the apple a perfect base for creating art.
-So children can enjoy crafts with Artycrafts who will also do a spinning wheel yarn demonstration as well as showing the fleece before it is carded and spun with some finished products for sale.
-Also visit Sciencedipity to make your own apple scented bath bombs to take home.
+So enjoy some Apple Art with The Plough and either carve, sculpt, decorate or do all of them with your apple.

 There will also be live music, apple bobbing, apple stamping and making corn dollies.

-There will be a small farmers market, including a pick of pumpkins, vegetables, herbs, cider and apple brandy among other stalls.
+Added this year will be a small farmers market, including a pick of pumpkins, vegetables, herbs, meat, and cider amongst other stalls.
 Merry Harriers Garden Centre will also have some of their interesting products on display.
-Clovelly Cafeteria will be serving apple dishes and Clovelly Fudge kiosk selling cider fudge on the day too.
+The WI will be hosting our first Apple Pie/Crumble competition as well as selling homemade cakes.

-At 13:00 pm, families can take part in a fun Harvest Hunt with the Clovelly Tour Guide, Jana Edwards, who will take you down around the craftyard and Mount Pleasant.
-She will tell spooky stories and look for clues to win a harvest treat back at the Visitor Centre.
+At 13:00pm families can take part in a fun Harvest Hunt with the Clovelly tour guide, Jana Edwards, who will take you down and around the craft yard and Mount Pleasant, telling spooky stories and looking for clues to win a harvest treat, finishing back at the visitor centre.
 Please book your place on arrival as spaces are limited.